dovecot/documentation/docs/core/config/sieve/index.md

 or the [Sieve.info wiki page](http://sieve.info/).

 ::: info
-Sieve doesn't support running external programs.
+Standard Sieve does not support running external programs.
+However, Dovecot provides non-standard extensions that provide limited support for doing that.
 :::

 ### Extensions